Ernyoke/certified-aws-devops-professional/02-configuration-management-and-iac/cloudformation.md

     !FindInMap [MapName, TopLevelKey, SecondLevelKey]
     ```

-## Output
+## CloudFormation Output

 - Output sections are optional
 - Output values can be imported into other stacks
 - We can also view the outputs in the AWS console or using the AWS CLI
-- It enables a way to perform some cross stack collaborations, as we let experts handle their own part of the stack
+- It is the best way to perform collaboration across stacks, different stacks can be handled an maintained by different people
-- We can not delete a CF stack if its outputs are being references by another stack
+- We can not delete a CloudFormation stack if its outputs are being references by another stack
 - Output `Export` block: has to be specified in order the the output to be able to be imported in another template
 - `!ImportValue` or `Fn::ImportValue`: imports an output into a stack

-## Conditions
+## CloudFormation Conditions

 - Conditions are used to control the creation of resources or outputs based on some conditions
 - Conditions can reference other conditions, parameters or values